-If the Will fails to comply with any of these formalities, it may be challenged as invalid.
+If the Will fails to comply with any of these requirements, it may be challenged by a will contest as invalid.

-If it can be proven that at the time he or she made the Will, decedent lacked testamentary capacity, that is grounds for challenging the Will.
+If it can be proven that at the time the testator made the Will, he or she lacked this testamentary capacity, then grounds for challenging the Will may exist.

 Another ground upon which a Will may be challenged is that of undue influence.
-Undue influence is an accusation that someone who substantially benefits under the Will made the testator either write his Will, or change his/her Will, to be in the beneficiary’s favor.
+Undue influence is an accusation that someone who substantially benefits under a Florida Last Will and Testament made the testator either write his Will, or change his/her Will, to be in the beneficiary’s favor.

-Anyone who wants to contest a Will must have standing to do so and should carefully consider what legal grounds exist for contesting a Will.
+In sum, anyone who wants to contest a Florida Last Will and Testament must have standing to do so.
+And he or she should carefully consider what legal grounds exist for contesting the Will.
 A Florida estate and probate lawyer can give you the advice and guidance you need.